nerdreich/wiki.md/README.md

 ### Planned for v1.0.0

 * permission check for {{include}}
+* display warning when other user is editing a file at the same time
 * file uploads
 * squash history of multiple page saves in short (configurable) time
 * comprehensive docs